 - There are literally thousands of pages with just list of domain names, your site can appear on one of those.

-There are many things happening on the web and none of them are under your control.
-However, your website is still under your control, and you can instruct search engines to not follow or index your website.
+There are a lot of things happening on the web and most of them are not under your control.
+However, your website is still under your control, and you can instruct search engines to not index or follow your website.

 Blocking Search Engines from Crawling and Indexing Your WordPress Site